How Kristin Holzapfel is helping foster dogs take their next step

 Starting a new program, especially one involving vulnerable animals, comes with a learning curve.
 Kristin found herself fielding questions she hadn’t anticipated—everything from how foster families would schedule visits to her volunteer status with the rescue.

 Now that the program is underway, she’s focused on enrolling foster families in PetPocketbook.
 Even if they’re not currently fostering, it helps her share weekly availability and avoid scheduling hiccups.
-Plus, each walk includes a personalized report card that gives fosters a glimpse into how their dog did, and often ends up getting shared in the rescue’s Facebook group.
+Plus, each walk includes a personalized report card that gives fosters a glimpse into how their dog did, which often ends up getting shared in the rescue’s Facebook group.
 That kind of visibility can make all the difference for dogs waiting on the right match.

 Real dogs, real impact